Norman Watt-Roy: Other work

 During the 1970s and 1980s, Watt-Roy did session work, appearing on albums such as Nick Lowe's Jesus of Cool, Rachel Sweet's Fool Around and Jona Lewie's single "You'll Always Find Me in the Kitchen at Parties".
 He also made an appearance on the Selecter's 1981 album Celebrate the Bullet and played on the Clash's Sandinista! album along with fellow Blockhead Mick Gallagher on keyboards.
 Watt-Roy performed on the Sandinista! tracks recorded at Electric Lady Studios in New York City, including "The Magnificent Seven", "Hitsville UK", and others.
 Watt-Roy also played bass on their Cut the Crap recordings.

 In 1983, Watt-Roy provided basslines for the Frankie Goes to Hollywood single "Relax" during a session which included Blockheads John Turnbull, Mick Gallagher and Charlie Charles.
 This version however, was not used for the final release of the song.
 In 1984, he teamed up with Gallagher again for Wreckless Eric's Captains of Industry's 1985 album A Roomful of Monkeys.

 In 1984, he provided bass on all tracks to the Who's Roger Daltrey's solo album, Parting Should Be Painless.
 The album had one minor hit single, "Walking in My Sleep", which featured Watt-Roy and Ian Dury in its music video.

 In 2001, Watt-Roy completed sessions with members of Madness and also joined them sporadically for live work.
 He also worked with the ex-producer of Depeche Mode, who had recorded him jamming with drummer Steve Monti meaning to sample the results.
 Since then, he has found work with Nick Cave on Cave's solo shows, without the Bad Seeds, and continued as bass player for Wilko Johnson.

-Watt-Roy guested on Viv Albertine's The Vermillion Border (Cadiz Music) in 2012, and in 2013 released a solo album, Faith & Grace, also on Cadiz Music, with guests including former Blockheads drummer Dylan Howe.
+Watt-Roy guested on Viv Albertine's The Vermillion Border on Cadiz Music in 2012.
+In 2013 he released a solo album, Faith & Grace, also on Cadiz, with guests including former Blockheads drummer Dylan Howe.

-In 2024 Watt-Roy has been making regular appearances with the James Oliver Band.
+Since 2024, Watt-Roy has been making regular live appearances with Welsh guitarist James Oliver.

+On 10 September 2026, he performed the entire album Blues Breakers with Eric Clapton by John Mayall (popularly known as the Beano Album), with Sonny Flint's Beano Bluesbreakers, a band was formed by drummer Sonny Flint (son of original Blues Breakers drummer Hughie Flint) and featuring guitarist Lee Harris of Nick Mason's Saucerful of Secrets and vocalist Laine Hines (son of Denny Laine), alongside a selection of guest musicians.